 Undergraduate students of all academic backgrounds and majors in good standing with the College are encouraged to apply.
 Students must complete at least Spanish 102 prior to the program.
 Selection for the program will be conducted by a student and faculty committee.

-Students may pick up applications in the International Programs Office (IPO) in 131 Landrum Bolling Center or apply online at: http://earlham.edu/academics/off-campus-study-application/
+Students may pick up applications in the Center for Global Education (CGE) in 131 Landrum Bolling Center or apply online at: http://earlham.edu/academics/off-campus-study/earlham-off-campus-program-application/.

 Policies for all Earlham and Earlham-approved off-campus study opportunities can be found here.